KindleModding/kindlemodding.github.io/jailbreaking/prevent-auto-update.md

 ## After Jailbreak: Freeing Up Space

-Once you have completed the jailbreak process, you can safely delete the `fill_disk` folder to recover storage space.
+Once you have completed the jailbreak process and disabled the OTA Updates, you can safely delete the `fill_disk` folder to recover storage space.
 You may also remove only some of the files if you want to keep the disk nearly full for a while longer.

 - **Windows:**
   Open File Explorer and navigate to the folder containing `fill_disk`.
 Delete the `fill_disk` folder, or remove individual files inside it.